 Jazz on the Odra (Spring)

 A Wroclaw classic, the Jazz on the Odra Festival is a three-day event that takes place each spring in the 'Impart' Arts Centre building - situated, funnily enough, just by the Odra.
 Established way back in 1964, Jazz on the Odra remains a firm favourite on the festival circuit, as enthusiasts are treated to showcases of both famous and up-and-coming music maestros.
-You'll be inspired to take music lessons from takelessons after witnessing this festival.
 Click here for more details.

 Review of Actor's Songs (Spring)